 An enduring issues essay is a written task where you are to identify and describe a historically significant challenge that has endured across time and has been addressed with varying degrees of success.
-You will be given a set of five historical documents (docs) (rather excerpts from them) to analyze.
+For this task, you will receive excerpts from five historical documents.
 Based on that, here’s what you can be expected to do in this assignment:

-- Determine what enduring issue is common for all documents.
+- Determine the enduring issue shared by all the documents.

 - Argue the importance of the chosen problem and how it has endured.

-- Base your argumentation on historically accurate interpretation of at least three documents.
+- Base your argumentation on historically accurate interpretation of at least three of the provided documents.

-- Show the causes and effects of the issue you choose.
+- Discuss the causes and consequences of the selected issue.